Technology could be a solution to high transportation costs incurred in the last mile of delivery.

 Last mile delivery represents the final leg on the journey to deliver goods to their ultimate destination.
 This closing stretch from the transportation hub to an individual delivery point is often costly, accounting for 30%-40% of the entire cost of shipping.
 Restaurants and retail locations operating under a lean, “just in time” model have long struggled with the complexity of managing logistics when there are so many variables in play—as have the transportation companies serving these sectors.
 The increased expectations from consumers about immediate availability for whatever they desire adds to this pressure.

 Industry leaders and innovators are rising to meet this challenge with a variety of options to physically transport goods more efficiently at a low cost.
 The most significant strides are in the direct-to-consumer delivery space.
 However, these concepts also offer fresh ideas for transportation when a local store or restaurant is the final destination.

 While traditional delivery providers from FedEx to the United States Postal Service are exploring ways to leverage their infrastructure and workforce to optimize last mile delivery, retailers and food service companies are exploring options that circumvent the traditional freight carrier model.
 These solutions fall into several categories:

-The courier model of delivery is the most common option for businesses like e-commerce and food service that rely on fast, accurate final mile delivery to maintain customer satisfaction.
+The courier model of delivery is the most common option for businesses like e-commerce and food service that rely on fast, accurate final-mile delivery to maintain customer satisfaction.
 For example, providers like Postmates tackle demand from the consumer side, arranging peer-to-peer delivery in local neighborhoods.
-Wal-Mart is using crowdsourcing from its customer base to ensure a steady supply of available drivers who are already coming to the store for their purchases and can efficiently deliver groceries to other customers on the way home.
+Wal-Mart uses crowdsourcing from its customer base to ensure a steady supply of available drivers who are already coming to the store for their purchases and can efficiently deliver groceries to other customers on the way home.

 On the commercial side, LTL “on demand” is the closest equivalent, but mobile technology to satisfy this market is still in the nascent stages of development.
 With tight margins and higher costs, the complexities are much greater.
 For example, this type of solution would need to include terminal, breakbulk, shipment, and trailer data as relevant factors in decision-making.